John of Brienne: Negotiations

 After the Fifth Crusade ended "in colossal and irremediable failure", John returned to his kingdom.
 Merchants from Genoa and Pisa soon attacked each other in Acre, destroying a significant portion of the town.
 According to a Genoese chronicle, John supported the Pisans and the Genoese left Acre for Beirut.

 John was the first king of Jerusalem to visit Europe, and had decided to seek aid from the Christian powers before he returned from Egypt.
 He also wanted to find a suitable husband for his daughter, to ensure the survival of Christian rule in the Holy Land.
 John appointed Odo of Montbéliard as a bailli to administer the Kingdom of Jerusalem in his absence.

-He left for Italy in October 1222 to attend a conference about a new crusade.
-At John's request, Pope Honorius declared that all lands conquered during the crusade should be united with the Kingdom of Jerusalem.
+John left for Italy in October 1222 to attend a conference about a new crusade.
+At John's request, Honorius III declared that all lands conquered during the crusade should be united with the Kingdom of Jerusalem.
 To plan the military campaign, the pope and Holy Roman Emperor Frederick II met at Ferentino in March 1223; John attended the meeting.
 He agreed to give his daughter in marriage to Frederick II after the emperor promised that he would allow John to rule the Kingdom of Jerusalem for the rest of his life.

 John then went to France, although Philip II was annoyed at being excluded from the decision of Isabella's marriage.
-Matilda I, Countess of Nevers, Erard II of Chacenay, Albert, Abbot of Vauluisant and other local potentates asked John to intervene in their conflicts, indicating that he was esteemed in his homeland.
+Matilda I of Nevers, Erard II of Chacenay, Albert, the abbot of Vauluisant and other local potentates asked John to intervene in their conflicts, indicating that he was esteemed in his homeland.
 John attended the funeral of Philip II at the Basilica of St Denis in July; Philip bequeathed more than 150,000 marks for the defence of the Holy Land.
 John then visited England, attempting to mediate a peace treaty between England and France after his return to France.